What is dengue?

 - Positive tourniquet test (a test performed by doctors)

-- Retro-ocular headache (pain behind the eyes).
+- A retro-ocular headache (pain behind the eyes).

 Dengue fever with warning signs: dengue fever plus at least one of the following: